perevill/gif-streamdeck-slicer/README.md

-# Stream Deck Plus GIF Slicer
+# Stream Deck GIF Slicer

 Splits animated GIFs into a grid.
 G. Colab ready.
 For a big animated background across all your buttons.